 Lead Testing and Inspection in Denver, CO

-If your home or office was built before 1978 there is a good chance it has lead-based paint.
-Lead from paint, including lead-contaminated dust, is one of the leading causes of lead poisoning.
+If your home or office was built before 1978, there is a high probability it has lead-based paint.
+Lead from paint, including lead-contaminated dust, is one the leading causes of lead poisoning.

 Lead paint is found in many homes, usually hidden under newer layers of paint.
 Deteriorating paint is a health hazard and should be tested right away.

 You can find lead in your drinking water and household plumbing.
 Lead can leach into your water as it flows through the plumbing system.
 You can even find lead in hobby materials like stained glass or glazed pottery.

 Testing for lead is performed using non-intrusive machines, paint chip samples, dust wipes, and water sampling.

 Lead testing can only be performed accurately by a Certified Lead Testing Professional.
 Teton Environmental uses a high-powered Viken Pb200i XRF, the most advanced lead paint analyzer in the lead-testing industry.